Husband in family found shot dead in Abington had roots in Foxboro

 Family members issued a statement Monday through the district attorney’s office saying the deaths were “an unfathomable loss” and asking for privacy “as we attempt to make sense of the enormity of this event.”

-Joseph Zaccardi’s Facebook page says he graduated in 1999 from the University of Massachusetts Dartmouth.
+Joseph Zarccardi’s Facebook page says he graduated in 1999 from the University of Massachusetts Dartmouth.

 It also says he wrote and illustrated four children’s books, including “Day is Done No More Fun,” published last year.